Michel de Certeau

-Michel de Certeau (/fr/; 17 May 1925 – 9 January 1986) was a French Jesuit priest and scholar whose work combined history, psychoanalysis, philosophy, and the social sciences as well as hermeneutics, semiotics, ethnology, and religion.
-He was known as a philosopher of everyday life and widely regarded as a historian who had interests ranging from travelogues of the sixteenth and seventeenth centuries to contemporary urban life.
+Michel Jean Emmanuel de La Barge de Certeau (/fr/; 17 May 1925 – 9 January 1986) was a French Jesuit Catholic priest and scholar whose work combined history, psychoanalysis, philosophy, and the social sciences as well as hermeneutics, semiotics, ethnology, and religion.
+He was known as a philosopher of everyday life and was widely regarded as a historian with interests ranging from travelogues of the sixteenth and seventeenth centuries in The Mystic Fable (1982) to contemporary urban life in The Practice of Everyday Life (1980).

+He participated in major French intellectual movements including ressourcement theology, Lacanian psychoanalysis, Greimasian semiotics, and nouvelle histoire.
+He first came to public prominence with contemporary articles on the French May 68 protests that were collected in The Capture of Speech (1968).

 Early life and education

-Michel Jean Emmanuel de La Barge de Certeau was born on 17 May 1925 in Chambéry, Savoie.
+Michel Jean Emmanuel de La Barge de Certeau was born on 17 May 1925 in Chambéry, Savoie to a provincial aristocratic family.
 De Certeau's education was eclectic, following the medieval tradition of peregrinatio academica.

-After obtaining degrees in classics and philosophy at the universities of Grenoble and Lyon, he studied the works of the co-founder of the Society of Jesus Pierre Favre (1506–1546) at the École pratique des hautes études (Paris) with Jean Orcibal.
-He undertook religious training at a seminary in Lyon, where he entered the Jesuit order (Society of Jesus) in 1950 and was ordained in 1956.
-De Certeau entered the Society of Jesus hoping to do missionary work in China.
-In the year of his ordination, de Certeau became one of the founders of the journal Christus, with which he would actively be involved for much of his life.
-In 1960 he earned his doctorate ("thèse de 3e Cycle") at the Sorbonne with a study of Pierre Favre before embarking on his celebrated study of Jean-Joseph Surin.
+From fall 1944 to spring 1950, he pursued a bachelor's degree in classics and philosophy at the University of Grenoble, having also attended courses in Paris at the Collège de France.
+In Paris, he attended the last seminars of the historian of religion and French philosophy Jean Baruzi at the Collège de France, and in Lyon he encountered ressourcement theologian Henri de Lubac.
+He was attracted to Carthusian practice but instead undertook religious training at the Séminaire provincial de Lyon Saint-Irénée, where he entered the Jesuit order (Society of Jesus) in 1950, took his vows in 1953, and was ordained in 1956.

+In the year of his ordination, de Certeau became one of the founding editors of the Jesuit spiritual journal Christus, with which he would actively be involved for much of his life.
+After ordination, he studied the works of the co-founder of the Jesuits Pierre Favre (1506–1546) at the École pratique des hautes études (Paris) with Jean Orcibal.
+In 1960 he earned his doctorate ("thèse de 3e Cycle") at the Sorbonne with this study.